Yukina Sato

 Category

-Archiving Choreography Workshop Composition Dance film Intermedia Life logging Performance Research Project Uncategorized
+Archiving Choreography Choreography Workshop Composition Dance film Intermedia Life logging Performance Research Project Theater Uncategorized

 Tags

-again Alva Noto Archiving audio walk beginning belongingness betweeness body change Choice Choreography clear collaboration Communication community Composition Conversation creation Creativity Dance Dance film documentaion Duration Durational work Grounding group project Home Homesick Human body hybridity Improvisation in between Injury Intermedia Issei Japan Japanese journey Labor language Laura Nesse Life MFA program Nature Pearl Primus Performance Performing arts Photography proceed project protocol quarantine time question Reflection research Rooting self-identity self study sonic design The Conet Project Thesis project Time trust fall uncomfortableness Visionary Fiction
+again Alva Noto Archiving Artistic voice audio walk Authenticity beginning belongingness betweeness body Cabaret change Choice Choreography clear collaboration Communication community Composition Conversation creation Creativity Dance Dance film documentaion Duration Durational work events Film Grounding group project Home Homesick Human body hybridity Improvisation in between Injury Intermedia Issei Japan Japanese journey Labor language Laura Nesse Life Life lesson MFA program Musical Nature Pearl Primus Performance Performing arts Photography proceed Production project protocol quarantine time question Reflection research Rooting self-identity self study sonic design Teaching Theater Arts The Conet Project Thesis project Time trust fall uncomfortableness Visionary Fiction

 • Facebook